 So it’s the end of the year but there are still plenty of crowdfunding projects out there that need your support.
 Here’s the latest round of projects I’ve supported.
 Read More

-Join us on Twitter for the next Black Sci-Fi Book Club from 6:30-8:30 p.m.
-EST on Tuesday, Aug.
-29!
-We’ll be discussing Nicole Givens Kurtz’ “Death’s Harvest” in the anthology Street Magick: Tales of Urban Fantasy.
-Click here to read the story and use the hashtag #blackscifibookclub to give your thoughts!
+Join us for Black Sci-Fi Book Club from 6:30 to 8:30 p.m. on Tuesday, Dec.
+26 as we discuss K. Ceres Wright’s short story, “Something New.”
+Click here to read the story and then use the hashtag #blackscifibookclub to add your two cents on Twitter!